scalar-labs/scalar-admin/README.md

 ### Usage

-You can manage the scalar-admin integrated applications in the following ways

 #### Fat jar

-You can run the flat jar as follows.
+You can run the fat jar as follows.

 ```console
 $ java -jar scalar-admin-<version>-all.jar -c <COMMAND> -s <SRV_SERVICE_URL>